 💡Pro tip: watching how shoppers navigate your store and collecting feedback from happy (and not-so-happy) customers helps you fix issues and deliver a better user experience for future visitors.

-Contentsquare’s Session Replay is effective for revealing customers’ online shopping patterns and other insights into how they engage with your site, beyond isolated sale numbers.
+Contentsquare's Session Replay is effective for revealing customers’' online shopping patterns and other insights into how they engage with your site, beyond isolated sale numbers.
 Watching your customers as they browse lets you avoid guesswork and gain concrete answers by capturing the real-time interactions of people browsing for products and buying them, or ultimately exiting your site before purchasing.

 Harrods did exactly that, achieving significant improvements in their checkout journey—they discovered through session recordings that many users were rage-clicking on the “First Name” field during checkout.
 After reviewing sessions, they realized customers were confused by an unclear error message.
-Updating the error copy to clarify acceptable inputs led to a 50% reduction in rage clicks within two months.
+Updating the error copy to clarify acceptable inputs led to a 50% reduction in rage clicks within 2 months.

 5. Mixpanel